- Deildartunguhver hot spring

 He visits the farm (at Húsafell) in the south-east wind, but doesn't harm anybody there nor anywhere else, as far as is known."

-(Translated into English from Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason)
+(Translated into English from Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason)

 The Ice Cave tunnel - Into the Glacier